careenfoord/scisorATAC/README.md

 R CMD INSTALL scisorATAC_0.0.0.9000.tar.gz
 ```

-### Example Dataset
+### Example Dataset and script downloads
-Example datasets are available to use by running the command below after installation
+This function should be run before doing any analysis, as it downloads several scripts and also example datasets.

 ```{r example data, include = TRUE, eval = FALSE}
 DownloadRefs()
 ```